anyscale/llm-router/README.md

 # Building an LLM Router for High-Quality and Cost-Effective Responses

-### TLDR
+## TLDR
-1. We introduce a framework training state-of-the-art *LLM routers*, systems that dynamically directs queries to either high-quality closed LLMs or cost-effective open-source LLMs, based on the query complexity, and optimizing both response quality and cost.
+1. We introduce a framework for training state-of-the-art *LLM routers*, systems that dynamically direct queries to either high-quality closed LLMs or cost-effective open-source LLMs, based on query complexity, optimizing both response quality and cost.

 2. This tutorial provides an in-depth guide on building an LLM router *based on a causal-LLM classifier*, starting with generating labeled data, finetuning an LLM-based classifier with Anyscale's API, and finally running offline evaluations.